Sports Illustrated Swimsuit Issue: History

-Through the years, many models, such as Cheryl Tiegs, Christie Brinkley, Paulina Porizkova, Elle Macpherson, Rachel Hunter, Rebecca Romijn, Petra Nemcova, Valeria Mazza, Heidi Klum, Tyra Banks, Marisa Miller and Irina Shayk have been featured on the cover.
-Other models within its pages, but not on its cover, include Cindy Crawford, Stephanie Seymour, Niki Taylor, Angie Everhart, and Naomi Campbell.
+Through the years, many models, such as Cheryl Tiegs, Christie Brinkley, Paulina Porizkova, Elle Macpherson, Kathy Ireland, Rachel Hunter, Rebecca Romijn, Petra Nemcova, Valeria Mazza, Heidi Klum, Tyra Banks, Marisa Miller, Brooks Nader, Irina Shayk, Brooklyn Decker, and Kate Upton have been featured on the cover.
+Other models within its pages, but not on its cover, include Cindy Crawford, Stephanie Seymour, Ella Halikas, Niki Taylor, Angie Everhart, and Naomi Campbell.
 The eight models featured on the cover of the 2006 issue were featured in a coffee-table book called Sports Illustrated: Exposure.
 Photographed by Raphael Mazzucco and produced by Diane Smith, the unprecedented "reunion shoot" featured 139 pages of previously-unpublished images.
 In 2006, the issue expanded publishing to handheld devices.
 In 2007, the swimsuit issue first became available in China.

 The 2008–2013 covergirls were announced on Late Show with David Letterman.
 The 2014 and 2017 covergirls were announced on Jimmy Kimmel Live!.
 The 2015 cover model was announced on The Tonight Show Starring Jimmy Fallon.
+MJ Day became the issue's top editor in 2014.

 The 2019 covers were exclusively announced on Good Morning America with Tyra Banks and Camille Kostek both appearing on the show on May 8, 2019.
 The 2019 issue leaned towards diversity and inclusivity with models representing different body types.
 It also tackled ageism, body image and the Me Too movement.

 The 2020 issue was delayed due to the COVID-19 pandemic, and was released on July 13, 2020.
 Valentina Sampaio became the swimsuit issue’s first openly transgender model in 2020.
+The first openly transgender covergirl for the magazine was Leyna Bloom in 2021.